 For example, a 5/1 ARM with a 30-year loan term means the rate is fixed for the first 5 years and could change each year for the next 25 years.
 A 5/6 ARM with the same loan term has a fixed rate for 5 years; after that, the rate can change every 6 months for the next 25 years.
 Monthly payments can change, going up or down based on the rate adjustments.
 You’re protected from excessive monthly payment increases because ARMs have caps that limit how much rates and payments can change.
 If you plan to live in your new home for a few years, an ARM could be a helpful option.

 - Lower initial rate for the first few years means monthly payment savings

 - Could offer lower interest rates than fixed-rate loans

-- Rate adjustments could have caps to keep them from going too high
+- Rate adjustments have caps to keep them from going too high

-- Rates could possibly go down, saving you money
+- Rate and monthly payments could possibly go down, saving you money

 - Good option for buyers who plan to move or refinance before the initial rate period ends